 Private Sector Careers

-Whether you are seeking employment in large firms, small firms, or your own firm, the advisors at CDO can help you structure a career plan that is right for your legal career path.
+Whether you are seeking employment in large firms, small law firms, or considering opening your own law firm, our CDO career counselors can help you structure a career plan that is right for your legal career path.

-There are several opportunities available for Denver Law graduates interested in private sector employment:
+There are several opportunities available for Sturm College of Law graduates interested in private sector employment:

 • Law Firm Careers

-Many Denver Law graduates work for law firms throughout Colorado and around the country, in firms of all sizes, ranging from solo practitioners to firms with 500+ attorneys.
+Many Sturm College of Law graduates work for law firms throughout Colorado and across the country, in firms of all sizes, ranging from solo practitioners to firms with more than 500 attorneys.
 Law firm experience as a law clerk or intern during law school is highly recommended if pursuing this path.
 Some popular practice areas include the following:

 • Alternative Dispute Resolution